Paulius0112/aws-solution-architect-associate/ec2.md

 - You can only specify allow rules, not deny

 __EBS__
-- Elastic Block Storage - provides persistent block storage volumes for use with EC2.
-Each EBS volume is automatically replicated within its AZ to protect you from component failure, offering high availability and durability
+- *Elastic Block Storage* - provides **persistent block storage volumes** for use with EC2.
+Each EBS volume is **automatically replicated within its AZ** to protect you from component failure, offering high availability and durability
 - To change the region of EBS, first create a snaphot to capture the image, create an AMI from the snapshit and then use the AMI to launch the EC2 in a new AZ
-- When terminate EC2, the root volume will be deleted.
-However, additional volumes will remain
-- Snapshots exist on S3 while volumes exist on EBS
 - Snapshot are point in time copies of volumes.
     - To create a snapshot, you should stop the instance before taking the snapshot.
 But you can take it while running
+    - Snapshots exist on S3 while volumes exist on EBS
+    - EBS snapshots are more efficient and cost-effective solution compared to __disk mirroring using RAID1__.
-- You can create AMis from snapshits
+- You can create AMIs from snapshits
 - Volumes are always in the same region as EC2.
-- By default DeleteOnTermination is true for root volume, but can be unset
+- By default *DeleteOnTermination* is true for root volume, but can be unset
+    - When terminate EC2, the root volume will be deleted.
+However, additional volumes will remain
+- We can use Amazon __Data Lifecycle Manager__ to automate taking backups // snapshots of EBS volumes, and protect them from accidental or unwanted deletion.
+- __EBS-optimized EC2 instances__ provide additional, dedicated capacity for EBS IO.
+Helps squeeze out the last ounce of performance.
+- Encrypted EBS volumes are not supported on all instance types.
+- EBS is __lower-latency__ than EFS.
+- EBS volumes can only be attached to an EC2 instance in the __same Availability Zone__.
+- __To get more performance out of EBS volumes__ —
+    1. Use a more modern Linux Kernel.
+    2. Use RAID 0.
+- The best I/O performance can be achieved is by using *instance store volumes*, rather than **ebs**

 *Types*
 1. General Purpose (SSD)